Careers, Internships, Volunteers

 Temporary Preparator – The Temporary Preparator is responsible for assisting in object and gallery preparation, as well as installation, deinstallation and maintenance of Rock Hall exhibits.

-The Rock & Roll Hall of Fame is excited to announce our Spring 2019 Semester internships!
-We are looking for talented, career driven college and graduate school students to support Rock Hall initiatives.
+The Rock & Roll Hall of Fame is currently recruiting for talented, career driven college and graduate school students to support Rock Hall initiatives.
 The Rock Hall offers project based internships which allows our interns to apply the skills they have learned at college in a fast paced and exciting work environment.
 Learn more and apply by clicking here.

 We are a nonprofit organization that exists to engage, teach, and inspire through the power of Rock and Roll.
 We carry out this mission through our educational programs, our library and archives, and through the operation of our world-class museum that collects, preserves, exhibits, and interprets Rock and Roll.
 The Rock & Roll Hall of Fame values innovation, collaboration and intentional growth.
 Over the last 23 years, we have hosted nearly 12 million visitors onsite.
 Passion for music is a must.

 Internship opportunities are limited by the needs of our departments, therefore, not all internships will be offered each semester.
 If you have any questions about the Rock Hall’s internship program, please contact Sean Hislop by email at [email protected].

 - Flexible work schedules

 - Prepare a one-page summary describing what you hope to bring to the internship and what you hope to gain during the internship